mcallegari/qlcplus-docs/pages/10.fixture-definition-editor/chapter.v4.md

     * Windows: it is a folder in your user (e.g. MyUser) directory: C:\\Users\\MyUser\\QLC+\\Fixtures
     * Mac OS: it is located in your user Library directory: $HOME/Library/Application\\ Support/QLC+/Fixtures

-**Important note: for many reasons, you SHOULD NOT save or copy your custom fixtures in the QLC+ system fixtures folder.
-The most important is that when you uninstall QLC+, the system fixtures folder gets deleted, so your fixtures.
+**Important note: you SHOULD NOT save or copy your custom fixtures into the QLC+ system fixtures folder.
+This is because when QLC+ is uninstalled, all the fixtures in this folder are deleted.
+It can also cause unintended conflicts between the system and your own fixture definitions.**
-You are recommended to save them in the user fixtures folder.
-To find it, please refer to the [Q & A section](/basics/questions-and-answers) of this documentation.**

 Main toolbar
 ------------